razaneabd/MLLMGuard_on_french_arabic_dataset/README.md

 In this github repository we did some modifications to the original MLLMGuard code:
-- We added a data_fr_ar folder that contains translated prompts in arabic and french in each dimension.
+- We added a data_fr_ar folder that contains translated prompts in Arabic and French in each dimension.
 - We created MLLMGuard_on_french_arabic_dataset.ipynb to run the safety evaluation suite.
 - We edited the following files:
   - MLLMGuard/guardrank/decoder.py
+  - MLLMGuard/utils.py
+  - MLLMGuard/models/base.py
-  -
+  - MLLMGuard/models/seed.py
   - MLLMGuard/guardrank/eval.yaml
+  - MLLMGuard/guardrank/score.py

 # MLLMGuard